Skip to content

 At a minimum, the ROI of an executive assistant would be your hourly salary x the time you spend on administrative tasks.

-But when you start to imagine what is possible with that extra time, the ROI increases exponentially.
+When you start to imagine what is possible with that extra time, the ROI on an executive assistant’s salary increases exponentially.

 And the ROI only goes up from there.

-At Boldly, we find that 2–4 hours per day is enough for a fractional EA or VA to radically shift an executive’s work.
+At Boldly, we find that 2-4 hours per day is enough for a fractional EA or virtual assistant to radically shift an executive’s work.

 What Factors Influence An Executive Assistant’s Salary?